1934 VL model Harley.

 The model in the shot is available for photographic assignments, contact me.

-pknowler asked: Garry - thrilled to see a photo from the Littlecote rally here.
+pknowler said: Garry - thrilled to see a photo from the Littlecote rally here.
 I organised the three Littlecote events for Peter de Savary and they were really special.
 Do you have other pictures?

 Hi, I guess I have more pics hidden in slide boxes somewhere.
 Thanks for organising the Littlecote events as it certainly changed the course of my life since.
 Cheers,Garry